jih189/melodic_ur_robotiq/README.md

 ```

 #### NOTE: --net host is required to allow the UR5e to connect with the ROS UR Driver!
 It won't work without this option if you are using docker!!

+if you did not install install nvidia them you need to remote "--nvidia" from the launch_docker.sh